 What is the risk associated with Travatan?

 The most common side effects when using Travatan (seen in more than 1 patient in 10) are ocular hyperaemia (increased blood supply to the eye, leading to eye irritation and redness) and iris hyperpigmentation (darkening of the colour of the iris).
 There may also be changes to the patient’s eyelashes, including increased length, thickness, colour or number of lashes.
-For the full list of all side effects reported with Travatan, see the package leaflet.
+Side effects reported in children are similar to those seen in adults.
+For the full list of all side effects and restrictions with Travatan, see the package leaflet.

 Why has Travatan been approved?